'Now it’s in the hands of the citizens:': Casino question officially on November ballot

 “Now it’s in the hands of the citizens, and I’m looking forward to them making a decision,” Jones said.
 “I’ll live with whatever decision the citizens make.”

-After receiving pre-certification from the Virginia Lottery Board in July, the City Council petitioned the court to pass the order at its meeting on Tuesday.
-The order requires that notice of the referendum be published in a newspaper for three weeks leading up to Nov.
+After getting pre-certification from the Virginia Lottery Board in July, the City Council petitioned the court to pass the order at its meeting Tuesday.
+The order requires notice of the referendum be published in a newspaper for three weeks leading up to Nov.
 3.

 “We’ve been focused on making sure that the city is positioned to have the best possible outcome, should the people of Danville vote to allow casino gaming,” Larking said.